-Find out about family allowance payments, and whether you can claim this locally (as is the case when moving within EU).
+Find out about family allowance payments, and whether you can claim this locally (as is the case when moving within the EU).

-Check with your public pension scheme – in some cases, it can be preferable to pay minimum voluntary contribution for the time you are out of the country so that you don’t lose out.
+Check with your public pension scheme – in some cases, it can be preferable to pay the minimum voluntary contribution for the time you are out of the country so that you don’t lose out.

 Redirect post to a relative or to your new address.
-It’s cheaper to redirect to a UK address, if you have a relative who you trust to open, scan and email post to you.
+It’s cheaper to redirect to a UK address if you have a relative who you trust to open, scan and email post to you.

-Register to vote before you leave the country – in some cases it is not possible to do this when you live abroad.
+Register to vote before you leave the country – in some cases, it is not possible to do this when you live abroad.